 - Night, Bokeh, semi-automatic and manual modes, raw shooting available

 While the best Sony mirrorless cameras continue to impress, the manufacturer has had markedly less success with its Xperia phones.
-The latest Xperia 1 V is an attempt to turn the tide and bite a bit more of the global smartphone market away from Apple and Samsung.
+The Xperia 1 V attempts to turn the tide and take a greater share in the global smartphone market with Apple and Samsung.
 Unfortunately, as we discovered in our full review, the Xperia 1 V lacks in some basics, given its price; but does have useful features for street photographers.

 For a start, there’s the burst shooting modes, which can go up to a crisp 30fps to ensure you won’t miss even the most fleeting moment.
 Also, the telephoto module isn’t just long prime lens, but an optical zoom, delivering an equivalent focal range of 85-125mm with an f/2.3-f/2.8 aperture.The Camera Pro app offers full control of settings should you want it, and new to this model is a Night mode which kicks in automatically when light is low.